menus12/ML-Learn-2024/README.md

 ### Model applications
 <!-- R code is correct and well documented-->

+R script separate

 ### Model evaluation & improvements
 <!-- Evaluation and improvement extensively done and elaborated-->

+Not sure if we need this one?

 ### Model comparison
 <!-- Comparison (Ensemble) properly done and elaborated -->

+Not sure if we need this one?

 ## Conclusions and recommendations
 <!-- including recommendations for further research -->

 ## Appendix

 Appendix 1: Grouped

 Appendix 2: Lectures

 Appendix 3: Labs

 Appendix 4: Tests